 Gardens

-Bonhoeffer Botanical Gardens are located at the northbound Exit 215 Locationof the I-5 Freeway, 49 minutes north of Seattle.
+Located at the northbound Exit 215 Locationof the I-5 Freeway, 49 minutes north of Seattle.
 View NW Native Plants: indigenous trees, shrubs, vines, and ferns along with grass, moss, mushroom, pond, flower and groundcover species within 3 types of wetlands in a remnant of the destroyed West Fork of Church Creek.
-The Gardens are intended to serve as an outdoor educational and recreational resource for the coming generations and contain 3/4 miles of a continuous accessible path.
+The Gardens are intended to serve as an outdoor educational and recreational resource for the coming generations and contain 3/4 miles of a continuous wheelchair path.
 The latter hosts 16 interpretive rainy-day kiosks that provide information about native flora, as well as local and natural history.
 Kiosks’ roofs are planted to attract butterfly species requiring specific native as larva hosts and native birds.
-Guests* are asked to:
+Visitors are asked to:

 • Enhance and protect this natural watershed ecosystem;